You think, “what does this mean, and how do I fix it?”

 Netflix has tons of content.
 But, depending on where you log in, you aren’t accessing their entire library.
 Netflix users in the United States get access to a lot more content than users in Germany, even though they are paying similar subscription fees.

-Using a VPN service enables you to choose a different server location than the one that is closest to you.
+Using a VPN service enables you to choose from the list of different server locations – even those far away.

 What is the Netflix Proxy Error?